 Run reviews for each experiment, with a wide group of people: the agents of chaos, those who responded, or helped with a diagnosis and resolution, plus their colleagues.

 Structure each review as a post-incident review/post-mortem: Walk through the timeline, discussing and documenting what people saw, thought, did (and didn’t do).
-Focus on learning about system behaviour, instead of improvement tasks.
+Focus on surfacing new knowledge about system behaviour, instead of improvement tasks.
 If ideas for improvement come up, note them and assign an owner to consider them later, to avoid knee-jerk resilience solutions.

 Identify improvements you could make to the mechanics of running the Chaos Day itself.
 Document them somewhere you and others can easily return to when you run the next one (improvements to this playbook are also most welcome!).

-Disseminate the review write-ups as widely as possible, so other engineers, teams, and wider stakeholders can benefit from this learning.
+Disseminate the review write-ups as widely as possible, so other engineers, teams, and wider stakeholders can benefit from the new-found knowledge.
 This might include any combination of posting them on a wiki, sharing them on Slack and presenting them at a show-and-tell.